viktorh11/viktorh11/README.md

 -  supra fan: thats so cool my mom has a oven
 -  somone ill see you around
 -  supra fan: bye friend
+-  that the whole video in text here goodbye and youtube is free:)

 <!---
 viktorh11/viktorh11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.